dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 don't know if quantum networking is practical, by the way.
 But this one is a big NO NO. As in, do not think to hard about what is too far outside of the content on TV.

+China just launched a satellite to study quantum networking, by the way.
+Or they claim they did.
+If you're wondering what QN is, it's basically the Ansible from Ender's Game.

 #### Especially Math and Cryptography!!